neelin1/dndGurpsConverterScript/README.md

 This is a rough conversion, it probably won't be exactly right and should be edited.
 In particular, health calculations are off.

+Let me know of any issues.
+There are some discrepencies between json files.
+Sometimes an error will arise.
+Let me know and I will do my best to address it.

 # Instructions
 1. Clone github repo
 2. Go to 5e.tools.
 Find the monster you want to clone.
 Click Open Pop-Up in the top right corner of the statblock.
 Click the *{}* button and click copy code.